sourceoptics/source_optics/README.md

 1) Contributions should be by github pull request on a seperate branch per topic.
 Do not combine features.
 Rebase your pull requests to keep them up to date and avoid merges in the git history.

-2) TWe care a lot about managing the surface area of the application to keep it easy to maintain and operate, and this project should move pretty fast.
+2) We care a lot about managing the surface area of the application to keep it easy to maintain and operate, and this project should move pretty fast.
 To keep frustrations over repeated work low, discussion of feature ideas *prior* to submitting a pull request is strongly encouraged (i.e. what do you think about X, how should this be implemented?).
 For bugfixes, feel free to submit code directly.
 If you make a database change, you must check in a new Django migrations file.

 3) Please do not send any submissions to tweak PEP8, pylint, or other code preferences.
 Management will do that periodically, this breaks source code attribution.
 Similarly, do not submit additions to add packaging or integration with third party build or test services.